Tome, Miyagi

 Tome (登米市, Tome-shi) is a city located in Miyagi Prefecture, Japan.
-As of 30 April 2020, the city had an estimated population of 77,897 and a population density of 150 persons per km² in 27,298 households.
+As of 30 April 2020, the city had an estimated population of 77,897 and a population density of 150 persons per km2 in 27,298 households.
 The total area of the city is 536.12 sqkm.
-The area is noted for its rice production.
+The area is known for its rice production.

 Geography

 Tome is in far northeastern Miyagi Prefecture, bordered by Iwate Prefecture to the north.
 The Kitakami River flows through the city.
 The city is approximately 70 kilometers north of the prefectural capital of Sendai.